Associating Users With Teams and Projects

 Administrators can associate users with teams and projects in the system.

 - Associating users with projects gives those users access to specific projects.
 Without access to a project, a user—even an administrator—cannot open that project to view it or work in it.
+You can only associate authors with projects; you cannot associate SMEs or viewers with projects.

 [Menu Proxy — Headings — Online — Depth3 ]